fury-gl/fury/README.md

 # Citing

-If FURY is helping you during your work, [Please, cite us!](https://doi.org/10.21105/joss.03384) By citing us, you will participate to the FURY growth!
+If you are using FURY in your work then do cite [this paper](https://doi.org/10.21105/joss.03384).
+By citing FURY, you are helping sustain the FURY ecosystem.

-    Garyfallidis et al., (2021).
-FURY: advanced scientific visualization.
+    Garyfallidis, Eleftherios, Serge Koudoro, Javier Guaje, Marc-Alexandre Côté, Soham Biswas, David Reagan, Nasim Anousheh, Filipi Silva, Geoffrey Fox, and Fury Contributors.
-    Journal of Open Source Software, 6(64), 3384, https://doi.org/10.21105/joss.03384
+    "FURY: advanced scientific visualization."
+Journal of Open Source Software 6, no. 64 (2021): 3384. https://doi.org/10.21105/joss.03384